navidebra/Image-Classifier/README.md

 3. [File Descriptions](#files)

 ### Project Motivation
->This project is being done as a part of the Udacity AI Programming with Python Project.
+>This project was being done as a part of the Udacity AI Programming with Python Project.
 It involves developing an image classifier built with PyTorch, then converting it into a command line application.

 ### Libraries <a name="libraries"></a>
     PyTorch